ziadboughdir-byte/Xtreamiptv-to-m3u/README.md

 # IPTV to M3U Converter

-A Python GUI application (PyQt6) to fetch IPTV server information, generate M3U playlists for TV and radios from Xtream Codes-based IPTV servers, with search, edit, test, and auto-clean features.
+A Python GUI application (PyQt6) to fetch IPTV server information, generate M3U playlists for TV, radios, and VOD (movies) from Xtream Codes-based IPTV servers, with search, edit, test, and auto-clean features.

 ## Features
 - GUI interface with PyQt6 for easy use
-- Fetch and display server info including total TV channels and radios
+- Fetch and display server info including total TV channels, radios, and VOD
-- Generate M3U playlists for live TV and radios (with fallback keyword filtering for radios)
+- Generate M3U playlists for live TV, radios (with fallback keyword filtering), and VOD/movies
 - Search and filter channels/stations by name
 - Editable M3U preview: remove/add channels manually
 - Test channel accessibility and auto-remove failed ones